 Suppliers that are working at your site for the first time, or even those that have been there previously, but have had staffing changes, often can’t obtain and share all the information necessary to ensure a culture of incident-free behaviors.
 Prequalification is one of the key loss prevention strategies to simply ensure everyone is committed and on the same page when it comes to safety.
 Any contractor, supplier or vendor that comes on site that has not been prequalified increases the risk exposure of even your safest employees.
 Everyone collectively should share the responsibility to help create a safe work environment.
-But no matter how conscientious a staff of employees may be, one unqualified supplier can have significant consequences.
+But no matter how conscientious employees may be, one unqualified supplier can have significant consequences.

 Safety professionals revise, improve, and implement policies, procedures, and best practices for several safety-related reasons, but one of the most important objectives is risk mitigation.
 One way all employees can take part in risk mitigation is a personal responsibility to use stop work authority and identify unsafe acts/conditions before an incident occurs.